Heritage minister asked to step in amid staff departures from National Gallery | CBC News

 7 former employees pen letter to minister expressing concern about 'instability'

-A parliamentary committee member is calling for transparency from Canada's premier art institution in Ottawa following recent and very public staff turmoil — and he's imploring Canadian Heritage Minister Pablo Rodriguez to step in.
+A parliamentary committee member is calling for transparency from Canada's premier art institution following recent and very public staff turmoil — and he's imploring Canadian Heritage Minister Pablo Rodriguez to step in.

 "It's important that the minister, because [he] has an overseeing role for our cultural institutions, get the answers to questions that many people are asking," said Peter Julian, the NDP MP for New Westminster-Burnaby and a member of the standing committee on Canadian heritage, in an interview Monday with Radio-Canada.